Source Tab

 The play button in the upper right starts and stops the signal analyzer.
 When started, the app begins receiving and displaying IQ samples from the source.
 Once started, the analyzer keeps running even when the app is moved into the background.
 A notification icon is displayed in the status bar.
 Tap the notification to bring the RF Analyzer app back into the foreground or use the Stop Analyzer button in the notification to stop and terminate the app.

 Each source type changes the available settings.
 Let’s go over them one by one.
+We start with some settings that are common to most of the source types:

-RTL-SDR Settings
+RTL-SDR Specific Settings

 All of the following options can be adjusted while the Analyzer is already running.